bml-research/data_analysis/data/data_01_index.md

 **Continous data**

-Even continuous data has some types of visualization that is not suitable or recommanded.
+Even continuous data has some types of visualization that is not suitable or recommended.
 Some examples include:

 - Stacked bar chart: This visualization is typically used to show the distribution of different categories within each category.
 Because continuous data is not necessarily divided into distinct categories, a stacked bar chart doesn't make sense to use.